- About Me

 Setting out the site prior to the excavation of foundationsThe project started on site in late 2013 when foundations were excavated and poured ready for construction in the New Year.

 Prefabrication of the beams within the architecture departmentThe design of the pavilion allowed us to pre-fabricate many of the elements off-site in the architecture department's workshop.
 This was done over a one week period in the beginning of January.
 Once completed assembly and construction on-site was able to start.
 Assembly of modules into framesThe construction method first involves the assembly of parts into their individual frames.
-After this the frames will be raised and fixed to their footings allowing the substructure to be fitted.
-Sketched instruction as to the proposed method of erecting the frames
+After this the frames were raised and fixed to their footings allowing the substructure to be fitted.
+Interior of the shelter as the flooring is being laid

 An interest fuelled by the visit to Girona and further research conducted on return has led to a great interest on the subject of Catalan independence from Spain.
-This is being developed into the creating a thesis for the project.
+The project proposes a people's parliament for the city in which a hypothetical newly independent Catalonia operates on a system of direct democracy.

 Road to Independence-Click to view a larger high resolution version

 A drawn piece ‘Road to Independence’ explores the potential of the Catalan movement for independence by assuming a future timescale over the next few years based upon research into current events and long term themes.
-It proposes a worst case and best case scenario for Girona following independence which are being developed further into a thesis.
+This has been used to set the scene for the project which is set at the end of the century.

 This is part of a series from my thesis project set in the Catalan city of Girona.In October 2013 our thesis studio visited Girona in Catalonia for a week to explore and study the city for our thesis project.
 The week consisted of an intense schedule of exploration, visits and talks from various people and organisations within the city.It also had the outcome of three studies of the city and different scales.